 Learn more about our projects.

-Financial support for the Citizen Lab’s research has come from the Ford Foundation, the Open Society Institute, the Social Sciences and Humanities Research Council of Canada, the International Development Research Centre (IDRC), The Canada Centre for Global Security Studies, Psiphon Inc., the John D. and Catherine T. MacArthur Foundation, the Donner Canadian Foundation, and the Walter and Duncan Gordon Foundation.
-The Citizen Lab received generous donations of software and support from Palantir Technologies and Oculus Info Inc.
+Financial support for the Citizen Lab’s research has come from the The Canada Centre for Global Security Studies, Donner Canadian Foundation, Ford Foundation, HIVOS, International Development Research Centre (IDRC), John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundation, Psiphon Inc., The Sigrid Rausing Trust, Social Sciences and Humanities Research Council of Canada, and the Walter and Duncan Gordon Foundation.
+The Citizen Lab received generous donations of software and services from Hyas, Palantir Technologies, and Oculus Info Inc.

 Make a donation to the Citizen Lab.
 Your support plays an essential role in sustaining the quality, independence and impact of our work.